StevanFreeborn/onspring-api-sdk-javascript/README.md

 #### Get Records By App Id

-Returns a paged colletion of records that can be paged through.
+Returns a paged collection of records that can be paged through.
 By default the page size is 50 and page number is 1.

 ```js